pmean/build-website/text/05/SelfExperimentation.md

 **Freakonomics: A Rogue Economist Explores the Hidden Side of Everything**, have a regular column in the New York Times Magazine.
-In the September 11, 2005 issue, the article \"Does the Truth Lie Within\" discusses self-experimentation.
-The authors highlight Seth Roberts:
+In the September 11, 2005 issue, the article \"Does the Truth Lie Within\" discusses self-experimentation.<U+FFFD> The authors highlight Seth Roberts:

 > *Seth Roberts is a 52-year-old psychology professor at the University
 > of California at Berkeley.
 If you knew Roberts 25 years ago, you might